nuxt-community/auth-module/docs/content/en/schemes/local.md

 this is very security-sensitive code, we strongly recommend that you use an established authentication library for your backend, too.

+The backend will, at minimum, need to handle login and logout.
+It will also, by default, need to include an endpoint to fetch user information (ID, email, etc).
+This can be disabled with `user.autoFetch = false` if your frontend doesn't need to know anyhting about your user.

+### Login

 The backend should verify the login credentials, then return a JSON body with the token that the frontend can use to act as this user.
 The JSON body format is configured in the [token section of the local scheme configuration](#token).